Science and the fight against poverty: How far have we come in 20 years and what's next?

 Morning: Placing evidence and innovation at the heart of development policy

-- Reflections on 20 years of research and evidence use - Rukmini Banerji (CEO, Pratham) and Rachel Glennerster (University of Chicago; J-PAL’s first executive director).
+• 20 years of research and evidence use - Rachel Glennerster (University of Chicago; J-PAL’s first executive director) and Santhosh Mathew (Bill & Melinda Gates Foundation), moderated by Abhijit Banerjee (J-PAL).

-- Panel discussion: How development cooperation has been transformed by the increase in rigorous evidence - Dean Karlan (Northwestern University; USAID), Arianna Legovini, (World Bank), Thomas Melonio, (Agence française de développement, AFD) and Charlotte Watts (British Foreign, Commonwealth and Development Office FCDO)
+• Panel discussion: How has development cooperation been transformed by the surge in rigorous evidence?
+What can we do better? - Dean Karlan (Northwestern University; USAID), Arianna Legovini, (World Bank), Thomas Melonio, (Agence française de développement, AFD) and Charlotte Watts (British Foreign, Commonwealth and Development Office FCDO), moderated by Esther Duflo (J-PAL)

 Afternoon: Addressing global challenges

-- Presentation: Determining effective pathways for addressing climate change and its impacts on the most economically vulnerable by Robin Burgess (LSE) and Michael Greenstone (University of Chicago).
+• Presentation: Climate challenges and solutions by Robin Burgess (LSE) and Michael Greenstone (University of Chicago).

-- Presentations: Lessons from long-term partnerships for research to inform development policy by Pascaline Dupas (Stanford) and Carol Nekesa, (Vyxer Research Management, REMIT); Rema Hanna (Harvard Kennedy School) and Elan Satriawan (Gadjah Mada University TNP2K, Indonesia); and Tavneet Suri (MIT)
+• Presentations: Reflecting on the power of long-term research partnerships: Presentations and dialogue by Pascaline Dupas (Stanford) and Carol Nekesa, (Vyxer Research Management, REMIT); Rema Hanna (Harvard Kennedy School) and Elan Satriawan (Gadjah Mada University TNP2K, Indonesia); Miriam Laker (GiveDirectly) and Tavneet Suri (MIT)

-- Closing address - Rémy Rioux (chief executive, AFD).
+• Closing remarks - Iqbal Dhaliwal (global executive director, J-PAL), Esther Duflo (J-PAL) and Rémy Rioux (chief executive, AFD).

 Participants